CL-BZH/Things_about_git/multiple_accounts.md

 ## Step 4:
 Create/Update the ssh config file.
 Open `~/.ssh/config` and add identity files for each GitHub accounts.
-With the previous example, this could be the content of the config file:
+With the previous example, the content of the config file would be:
 ```
 Host github.com
   HostName github.com